7 Michigan Cider Mills That'll Help You Get in the Autumn Mood

 Situated a tad south of Sparta, just off M-37, Klein Cider Mill & Market lies within a region in Michigan colloquially (and perhaps more widely) known as "the Ridge", what the Wikipedias call an "agricultural mecca" due to unique features (fertile clay loam soils, elevation, and proximity to Lake Michigan) that make it one of the prime fruit-growing regions in the entire world.
 After visiting in the fall of 2017 for the first time, I can also tell you they have a boatload of pumpkins — often at great prices.

 2. Apple Charlie's Orchards (New Boston)

-Apple Charlie's — the only place I've actually been to on this list!
+Apple Charlie's — the first cider mill I ever visited (at least in my adult life)!
 J. chilling off of I-275 between Ann Arbor and Detroit, Apple Charlie's comprises 95 acres of farmland and an unlimited amount of autumn-themed awesomeness in the form of pet-able animals, dwarf apple trees for easy picking, hayrides, and more.
-Sadly, when I went last year we arrived rather late and it was too dark to do much; less sadly, I walked away with a half-dozen donuts.
+Sadly, when I went a couple years ago we arrived rather late and it was too dark to do much; less sadly, I walked away with a half-dozen donuts.

 3. Uncle John's Cider Mill (St. Johns)

 Okay, two friends recommended this one, so you know it's good.
 Halfway between Mount Pleasant and Lansing — and right along US-127, for your apple-picking convenience — Uncle John's Cider Mill has been holding down the fort in central Michigan since the 1970s.
-Nowadays, aside from making apple cider, donuts, pies, syrup, and other goodies, they also have a fairly busy schedule of events during the season, such as the Mid Mitten Cider Fest (Sept.
-9 this year) and the Fall Craft & Gift Show (Sept.
-16-17).
+Nowadays, aside from making apple cider, donuts, pies, syrup, and other goodies, they also have a fairly busy schedule of events during the season, such as the Mid Mitten Cider Fest and the Fall Craft & Gift Show.

 4. Wiard's Orchards (Ypsilanti)